iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 };
 ```

-- Create `.env` file in the root to store your network id and jsonrpc in-case you'd like to keep it private.
-You can then refer them by `process.env.SHIMMEREVM_TESTNET_JSONRPC`.
+3. Create a `.env` file in the project root to store your network id and jsonrpc if you want to keep it private.
+You can then refer to them by `process.env.SHIMMEREVM_TESTNET_JSONRPC`.

 :::note